Skip to content

 • Family history of uveal melanoma: Rare but reported.

-• Ultraviolet radiation: Its role is considered uncertain.
+• Ultraviolet light: Its role is considered uncertain.

 The correspondence between gene mutations and metastasis risk is shown below.

 GNAQ/GNA1183–89%Mutually exclusive initiating mutations.
-No direct association with metastasis risk.
+No direct association with metastatic risk.

-SF3B123%Intermediate risk.
-Characterized by late metastasis (major peak at 7 years).
+SF3B123%Moderate risk.
+Characterized by late metastasis (large peak at 7 years).

-GNAQ/GNA11 mutations are considered early events in tumor formation, and these mutations alone are not significantly associated with tumor size or metastatic risk.
-Intratumoral heterogeneity exists, and different morphological regions may have different genetic profiles (e.g., monosomy 3 is common across regions, while 6q deletion may be limited to pigmented areas) 2).
+GNAQ/GNA11 mutations are considered early events in tumor formation, and these mutations alone are not significantly associated with tumor size or risk of metastasis.
+Intratumoral heterogeneity exists, and genetic profiles may differ between morphologically distinct regions (while monosomy 3 is common across regions, 6q deletion may be limited to pigmented areas in some cases) 2).

-Histologically, uveal melanoma is classified into spindle cell type and epithelioid cell type.
+Histologically, it is classified into spindle cell type and epithelioid cell type.
 Cases with a higher proportion of epithelioid cells are considered to have a poorer prognosis.
 Mixed types also exist.

 Q How do genetic mutations in uveal melanoma relate to prognosis?